 Businesses utilize quantitative measurements such as affiliate marketing metrics and KPIs (key performance indicators) to monitor the effectiveness of their affiliate marketing campaigns.
 The number of affiliate links clicked, the number of customers recommended by affiliates, and the total amount of money made from affiliate referrals are just a few examples of the various data points that may be included in these metrics and KPIs.
 Businesses may learn more about the efficacy of their affiliate marketing initiatives and make educated decisions about how to best optimize their campaigns by tracking these metrics and KPIs.

-17 Affiliate Program Metrics and KPIs You Need to Track in 2022:
+17 Affiliate Marketing Program Metrics and KPIs You Need to Track in 2023:

 Below is an extensive list of affiliate metrics I’ve used over the years to track affiliate channel performance:

 When you measure clicks (or page visits), you’re measuring the number of clicks attributed to your affiliate partner’s unique tracking link provided to them through your affiliate tracking software.

 Measuring clicks is an essential metric because you’ll then be able to dive deeper into the quality of traffic by analyzing other sub-metrics such as; geographic location, top partners, time of day, pages, etc.

 2. Signups (leads).

 In its simplest form, signups are leads generated through your affiliate partner’s tracking URLs.
 They are not paying customers yet, but they may have subscribed to your newsletter, downloaded an ebook, or submitted a form for a coupon code on your site.

 This is a great metric to pay attention to because you can then begin to measure funnel performance and timeline from lead to the customer compared to other marketing channels.
 Unlike other marketing channels, you’re typically not paying for the leads your affiliate marketers drive through your program (unless stated in the contract), so it’s a great way to build a low-cost demand funnel.